-- A new 23 litre food scraps bin for all household food scraps, and a 6 litre kitchen caddy to go in your kitchen to collect food scraps.
+- A 23-litre food scraps bin for all household food scraps, and a 6 litre kitchen caddy to go in your kitchen to collect food scraps.

-The food scraps collection service started on 19 March 2018 and the tagged rubbish bin service starts on 21 May 2018.
+The food scraps collection service started on 19 March 2018 and the tagged rubbish bin service started on 21 May 2018.

 These services will be rolled out across Auckland in the next three to five years.

 The average Auckland household rubbish bag/bin contains around 45% food scraps.

 Each household has a kitchen caddy to collect food scraps and a larger bin to empty these scraps into.
 The bin is emptied from the kerbside weekly.